google-udacity-india-scholars/mws-track-gifs/README.md

 Hi,You've got this template to edit as you start with the Collaborative Projects in Phase 2 and commit your changes.
 Please read this (https://docs.google.com/document/d/18UC6AAfdgcLLZzuGO_unUlZwc2kBYZqBRogmjDK3Ysc/edit?usp=sharing) document very carefully to understand all the details about the Collaborative Projects.

 **Team**
-- (Add youror your team mates slack Handle here)
+- (Add yournor your teammates slack Handle here)

 ## Table of Contents